History of Hamburg: On the way: 1189–1529

-A charter in 1189 from Frederick I, Holy Roman Emperor granted Hamburg the status of an free imperial city, tax-free access up the Lower Elbe into the North Sea, and the rights to fish, to cut trees and the freedom of military service.
+A charter in 1189 from Frederick I, Holy Roman Emperor granted Hamburg the status of a free imperial city, tax-free access up the Lower Elbe into the North Sea, and the rights to fish, to cut trees and the freedom of military service.
 The charter was given orally for Hamburg's backing of Frederick's crusades, and in 1265 a letter, in all probability forged, was presented to or by the Rath of Hamburg.

 In 1190 the bishop's old city and the count's new city created a noble council (Rath).
 Valdemar II of Denmark raided and occupied Hamburg in 1201 and in 1214 Frederick II, Holy Roman Emperor, declined all claims of property northern of the river Elbe.
 Hamburg was controlled by Denmark.
 The Danish governor united the new and the old parts of Hamburg under one law, town hall and court.
 A series of Danish defeats culminating in the Battle of Bornhöved on 22 July 1227 cemented the loss of Denmark's northern German territories and liberated Hamburg.
 Hamburg submitted to Adolf IV of Holstein.
 Starting in 1230, a new fortification was built.
 Its layout and names can be found in 2008, e.g. Millerntor-Stadion, named after the western city gate Mildradistor or Mildertor.
 The park Planten un Blomen is built on the old fortification.

-In 1264 the senate of Hamburg enacted a law to protect the swans of the city.
-Hard punishments would be given if a swan was beaten to death, insulted, shot or eaten.
-A popular belief (omen) is that Hamburg will be free and Hanseatic so long as swans are living on the Alster river.
 On 5 August 1284 a great fire destroyed all but one residential house in Hamburg.
 The first description of civil, criminal and procedural law for a city in Germany in German language, the Ordeelbook (Ordeel: sentence) was written by the solicitor of the senate Jordan von Boitzenburg in 1270.
 In 1350 the Black Death, one of the deadliest pandemics in human history, killed more than 6,000 in Hamburg, half of the city's population.